IZMS12/Unity_Vuforia_AR_App/README.md

 # Unity_Vuforia_AR_App
-This project aims to enhance historical education at Sunway University through an Augmented Reality (AR) application.
-Developed using Unity and Vuforia, the app features interactive 3D models of university landmarks, providing an engaging way for users to explore the institution’s rich history.
+This project explores the potential of Augmented Reality (AR) in enhancing historical education and engagement at Sunway University.
+The AR application, developed using Unity and Vuforia, showcases interactive 3D models of key university landmarks.
+Designed to be user-friendly, it allows users to immerse themselves in the rich history of Sunway University through an engaging and intuitive mobile interface.
+This project includes comprehensive survey data and analysis, providing valuable insights into user interaction and the effectiveness of AR technology in historical preservation.

+Key Features:

+Interactive 3D models of Sunway University landmarks.
+User-friendly mobile application developed with Unity and Vuforia.
+Detailed survey data analysis on user experience and educational impact.
+Insights into the potential of AR for enhancing historical engagement.